-Publicly available: In a manner accessible to or observable by people generally (Source:

-Collins English Dictionary, 2003 Edition).
+Publicly available: In a manner accessible to or observable by people generally (Source: Collins English Dictionary, 2003 Edition).

 Rare species: Species that are uncommon or scarce, but not classified as threatened.
 These species are located in geographically restricted areas or specific habitats or are scantily scattered on a large scale.
-They are approximately equivalent to the IUCN (2001) category of for, a threatened category in the near future.
+They are approximately equivalent to the IUCN (2001) category of Near Threatened (NT), including species that are close to qualifying for, or are likely to qualify for, a threatened category in the near future.
 They are also approximately equivalent to imperiled species (Source: based on IUCN.
 (2001).
 IUCN Red List Categories and Criteria: Version 3.1.
 IUCN Species Survival Commission.
 IUCN.
 Gland, Switzerland and Cambridge, UK).